LZ 129 Hindenburg: Final flight: May 3–6, 1937

 The exact location of the initial fire, its source of ignition, and the source of fuel remain subjects of debate.
 The cause of the accident has never been determined conclusively, although many hypotheses have been proposed.
 Sabotage theories notwithstanding, one hypothesis often put forth involves a combination of gas leakage and atmospheric static conditions.
 Manually controlled and automatic valves for releasing hydrogen were located partway up one-meter diameter ventilation shafts that ran vertically through the airship.
 Hydrogen released into a shaft, whether intentionally or because of a stuck valve, would have mixed with air already in the shaft—potentially in an explosive ratio.
 Alternatively, a gas cell could have been ruptured by the breaking of a structural tension wire causing a mixing of hydrogen with air.
 The high static charge collected from flying within stormy conditions and inadequate grounding of the outer envelope to the frame could have ignited any resulting gas-air mixture at the top of the airship.
 In support of the hypothesis that hydrogen was leaking from the aft portion of the Hindenburg prior to the conflagration, water ballast was released at the rear of the airship and six crew members were dispatched to the bow to keep the craft level.

 Another more recent theory involves the airship's outer covering.
 The silvery cloth covering contained material with cellulose nitrate, which is highly flammable.
-This theory is controversial and has been rejected by other researchers because the outer skin burns too slowly to account for the rapid flame propagation and gaps in the fire correspond with internal gas cell divisions, which would not be visible if the fire had spread across the skin first.
+This cellulose nitrate was mixed with aluminium powder and some parts of the covering also included iron oxide, the components of certain solid rocket fuels and thermite, promoting a further theory that the covering was effectively rocket fuel.
+These theories are controversial and have been rejected by other researchers because the outer skin burns too slowly to account for the rapid flame propagation and gaps in the fire correspond with internal gas cell divisions, which would not be visible if the fire had spread across the skin first.
 Hydrogen fires had previously destroyed many other airships.